University of Pretoria: Alumni and people

 Alumni in divinity include several theologians.

 Albert Geyser was a South African cleric, scholar and anti-apartheid theologian.
 He was one of the first Afrikaner nationalists to speak out against the Broederbond and apartheid on theological grounds.
 He is also known for his work as one of a number of scholars involved in the first annotated edition (1953–1958) of the Bible in Afrikaans.
 Johan Heyns, was an influential Afrikaner Calvinist theologian and moderator of the general synod of the Nederduits Gereformeerde Kerk (NGK).
 He was assassinated, although his murder was never officially resolved it is widely believed that it was directly related to his criticism of Apartheid.
 Nelson Mandela paid homage to him as a martyr for his country and a soldier of peace.

 Alumni include several sporting personalities.
 South Africa national rugby union team member's (Springboks) associated with the university include coach Heyneke Meyer and former Springbok captains Victor Matfield, Wynand Claassen, Naas Botha and Joost van der Westhuizen.
 Other notable sporting personalities include Caster Semenya, Tatjana Schoenmaker and Oscar Pistorius, who became the first double amputee runner at an Olympic Games when he competed at the London 2012 Summer Olympics.

-Disputes
+Campus and Policy Issues

 In 2022, when the university allegedly owed Tshwane R34 million in outstanding municipal bills, Tshwane moved to disconnect the water and power supply of their Hillcrest campus.
 The university paid up under protest at the last minute, stating that an interruption would compromise various facilities including student residences, sensitive research equipment and experiments, data centres and live animals.

 The university's medical school has been ranked among the top five in the country.
 In 2022 Dr Angelique Coetzee, then chairwoman of the South African Medical Association, stated in a radio interview that admission processes at medical schools are highly politicized, and that medical faculties implement race quotas.
 After she apologized for her statements and resigned as chairwoman, Dirk Hermann of Solidarity reiterated that race-based admission processes were explicitly included in admission policies, and stated that these were detrimental to white students and health care.

+The University of Pretoria has issued public statements condemning all forms of discrimination, including racism and religious intolerance.
+In March 2023, the university reiterated its commitment to these principles following a surge of anti-Jewish sentiment on campus.
+During this period, the Student Representative Council (SRC) had aligned with the Palestine Solidarity Committee (PSC) and excluded the South African Union of Jewish Students (SAUJS).
+University authorities worked with the South African Jewish Board of Deputies (SAJBD) to help ensure the safety and freedom of students who were reportedly subjected to antisemitic or discriminatory statements and actions on campus.
+A university spokesperson stated that necessary steps would be taken against anyone breaching the institution’s anti-discrimination policies and reaffirmed the university’s commitment to providing a safe environment for all students, regardless of race or religious belief.